nguyensjsu/fa19-281-kohara-hi-kohara/README.md

 Vishwanath Manvi (013776204) <br />

 ## Project Summary:
-The projet implements a prototype of Instragram app.
+The project implements a prototype of Instragram app.
 Instagram is a popular photo sharing social networking site where users can post pictures and like or comment on them.

 Below are the core functionalities of our implementation of Instagram <br/>